 The rink idea started one day when I was looking out our window, and noticed ice forming in the forest behind our house.
 It's always been a little bit swampy back there.
 It's a low area of the forest, and I have to admit I've always judged it a little bit harshly, wishing we had a more usable spot directly behind us.
 In the summer it's full of mosquitoes and beautiful to look at from a distance but never a spot the kids could even play in when they were little.

 Looking out at the ice forming though I had a fun idea.
 What if I could make it into a little skating path for them?
 So my daughter, Maddie and I, headed out and used some pruning shears to cut some brush back, and move some branches where the ice was starting to form already, to see what this little spot could become.
-Since it was naturally wet, and there was already a base of ice forming we didn’t build this like a traditional backyard ice rink where you set up wood sides, add a plastic liner , and flood it.
+Since it was naturally wet, and there was already a base of ice forming we didn't build this like a traditional backyard ice rink where you set up wood sides, add a plastic liner, and flood it.

 Clearing, Flooding, and Maintaining

 We just cleared things out a little, and flooded the already forming ice a few times with our garden hose.
 We had some cracks and holes and did a little on-line research, patching here and there with hot water and snow as needed.
-It doesn’t seem to get consistently really cold here, just outside of Toronto where we live.
+It doesn't seem to get consistently really cold here, just outside of Toronto where we live anymore.
 I swear it was colder when I was a kid.
-So we’ve had some freezing and melting to deal with off and on.
-A few days ago we even made a little homemade zamboni to fix our skating ruts in our outdoor ice rink.
-It’s been a really great project for us all to work together on and so much fun to skate on.
-We’ve had so much ice time.
-It’s become an after school favourite.
+So we've had some freezing and melting to deal with off and on.
+A few days ago we even made a little homemade Zamboni to fix our skating ruts in our outdoor ice rink.
+It's been a really great project for us all to work together on and so much fun to skate on.
+We've had so much ice time.
+It's become an after school favourite.

 Skates

-Since it’s a backyard and there’s no skate rentals, I asked a few of my kids friends what size they were and made a little note on phone.
-The next few times I was at a thrift store I kept an eye out and was able to get a few extra pair of ice skates really inexpensively.
-It’s a great idea to get them sharpened at a local rink and have them ready.
-Next time party guests don’t have their own skates, you’ll be all set.
+Since it's a backyard and there's no skate rentals, I asked a few of my kid's friends what size they were and made a little note on my phone.
+The next few times I was at a thrift store I kept an eye out and was able to get a few extra pairs of ice skates really inexpensively.
+It's a great idea to get them sharpened at a local rink and have them ready.
+Next time party guests don't have their own skates, you'll be all set.

 Game Ideas

 Everyone enjoyed skating around to their favourite music.
 We created a personalized skating playlist and used a mini portable speaker to play it.
 My girls also loved playing freeze skate.
 You can stop the music for freeze or just have someone call it out.
-If you’re caught moving, you’re out.
-Tag on skates is also a fan favourite.
-You could also consider making obstacle courses, having limbo competitions, or classic skating races as a fun way to add some games to the skating.
+If you're caught moving, you're out.

 This project has reminded me that everything and everyone has their strengths and weaknesses.
-It’s this swampy, forgotten little spots moment to shine and bring us so much joy.
-A seemingly worthless un-usable area that’s been turned into a favourite, delightful, and surprising blessing.
+It's this swampy, forgotten little spot's moment to shine and bring us so much joy.
+A seemingly worthless un-usable area that's been turned into a favourite, delightful, and surprising blessing.
 A great reminder that there is a season for everyone and everything to shine.

 Decorations